What to Do if My Mazda Won't Start

 Check the Starter Motor

-If the battery is fine and you still can't get the engine to turn over, it could be a problem with the starter motor.
+If the battery is fine and your Mazda still won't turn on, it could be a problem with the starter motor.
 The starter motor is responsible for cranking the engine and getting it to start.
 If your car makes a clicking noise when you turn the key, it's likely that the starter motor is faulty.
 In this case, you may need to get it checked out and possibly replaced.

 Check the Fuel System